 We believe that children learn through active exploration of the environment so we encourage children to make sense of their very own special world through local community excursions and weekly adventure based outdoor learning opportunities.

 As a new service we have a unique chance to set our future direction with the input and skillset of our tamariki/ children, kaiako / teachers and whanau/families.
 Please ask how you can be involved in this very special service.
-We operate an open door policy and encourage parents and grandparents to contribute to the learning program we offer by not only sharing any special skills or interests they may have with our children and staff but also through contribution to our Strategic Plan to forge our place in the local region.
+We operate an open door policy and encourage parents and grandparents to contribute to the learning program we offer by sharing any special skills or interests they may have with our children and staff.

 'Tu mai e moko.
 Te whakaata o o matua.
 Te moko o o tipuna.'

 Stand strong, O moko.
 The reflection of your parents.
 The blueprint of your ancestors.